 1. Old National Bank

-Old National Bank provides flexible land and lot loans if you’re purchasing residential land up to 20 acres in Illinois, Indiana, Iowa, Kentucky, Michigan, Minnesota, Missouri, Ohio, Tennessee, or Wisconsin.
+Old National Bank offers flexible lot and land loans for residential properties up to 50 acres across Illinois, Indiana, Iowa, Kentucky, Michigan, Minnesota, North Dakota, Tennessee, and Wisconsin.

-Atlantic Union Bank is a strong choice if you’re looking to buy land in Virginia or nearby states.
-The bank offers loans for residential lots and undeveloped land.
+Atlantic Union Bank is a strong option if you’re purchasing land in Virginia or surrounding states.

 4. America First Credit Union

-America First Credit Union, based in Riverdale, Utah, offers consumer-friendly lot loans if you’re planning to build your home in Utah, Nevada, Arizona, Idaho, or New Mexico.
+America First Credit Union, based in Riverdale, Utah, offers consumer-friendly lot loans for borrowers planning to build in Utah, Nevada, Arizona, Idaho, or New Mexico.

 5. Mountain America Credit Union

-Mountain America Credit Union offers flexible lot and land loans if you’re planning to build a home soon or further down the road.
+Mountain America Credit Union offers lot and land loans for borrowers planning to build whether that’s in the near term or further down the road.

-Banner Bank offers lot loans for those planning to build a home in the near future, financing both improved and unimproved land.
+Banner Bank offers lot loans for borrowers planning to build in the near future, financing both improved and unimproved land.

 8. Alpine Bank

-Alpine Bank has been serving Colorado for over 50 years, offering land and construction loans tailored to buyers looking to secure property and build a home.
+Alpine Bank has been serving Colorado for over 50 years and offers land and construction loans tailored to buyers looking to secure property and build a home.

 9. First Bank & Trust

-First Bank & Trust Company, based in Virginia, offers land and lot loans for buyers looking to secure property before building.
+First Bank & Trust, based in Virginia, offers land and lot loans for buyers who want to secure property before building.

 10. First Hawaiian Bank

-First Hawaiian Bank offers land loans designed for those ready to purchase land but not yet prepared to build.
+First Hawaiian Bank offers land loans for buyers who are ready to purchase but not yet prepared to build.

 Raw Land